Adapting Large Language Models to Domains via Reading Comprehension

 \section{Ablations on Training Data}

-Table~\ref{tab:ablation} presents ablation results on different training data and data mixtures: (1) \textbf{Raw Text} trains on the raw pre-training corpora.
+Table~\ref{tab:ablation} presents ablation results on different training data and data mixtures: (1) \textbf{Raw Text} refers to the raw corpora used in vanilla domain-adaptive pre-training.
 (2) \textbf{Read.
-Compre.} converts raw texts into reading comprehension texts, boosting the prompting ability to show better results in all of the adapted domains.
-(3) \textbf{Gen. Ins.} trains on general instructions.
+Compre.} converts the raw corpora into reading comprehension texts, boosting the prompting ability to show better results in all of the adapted domains.
+(3) \textbf{Gen. Ins.} refers to general instructions.
 (4) \textbf{Read. + Gen. Ins.} augments reading comprehension texts with general instructions.
 Compared to using reading comprehension texts only, the inclusion of general instructions further improves the prompting ability, leading to better task results.
 Moreover, compared to the use of general instructions alone, the utilization of reading comprehension texts provides domain knowledge that enhances performance in domain-specific tasks.
-Additionally, we provide ablations for each of the comprehension task types, where we find that Word-to-Text and Natural Language Inference exhibit the highest effectiveness on domain-specific tasks; detailed results are listed in Appendix~\ref{appendix: Further Ablations on Comprehension Tasks}.
+Furthermore, we provide ablations for each of the comprehension task types in Appendix~\ref{appendix: Further Ablations on Comprehension Tasks}, where we find that Word-to-Text and Natural Language Inference exhibit the highest effectiveness on domain-specific tasks.